ericrenone/Kakeya-EGI-Theory/README.md

-# Emergent-General-Intelligence-Theory:
+# Emergent-General-Intelligence-Theory

-Geometry, Novelty, and Information
+## Geometry, Novelty, and Information

-## Overview

 **Emergent-General-Intelligence-Theory (EGI Theory)** is a first-principles framework demonstrating how **emergent general intelligence** arises deterministically from **relational geometry, novelty-gated computation, and information-theoretic constraints**.